OpenLiberty/tutorial-microprofile/README.md

 1. Apache Maven (https://maven.apache.org/)
 1. A git client
 1. An editor with Java support (e.g. Eclipse, VS Code, IntelliJ)
+1. Docker (Optional - not required for the guides in this tutorial but used in other guides you may wish to try afterwards)

 ### Downloads

-If you would like to set up your machine ready to run through the tutorial at a location where you will have limited network connectivity, run the following commands to populate your local .m2 repo and Docker cache.
+If you will be taking the tutorial at a location with limited network bandwidth, it is recommended you do the following beforehand in order to populate your local .m2 repo and Docker cache (as before, the Docker step is optional).

 ```
 git clone https://github.com/OpenLiberty/tutorial-microprofile.git